 BGO is no shrinking violet.
-This is a bold, brash, boisterous casino with a very visible marketing and a famous front man.
-He comes in the diminutive form of Verne Troyer, best known as Mini Me in the Austin Powers film series, who plays a character called ‘The Boss’ at BGO.
+This is a bold, brash, boisterous casino with a very visible marketing and a famous frontman.
+He comes in the diminutive form of Verne Troyer, best known as Mini Me in the Austin Powers film series, who plays a character called ‘The Boss’ at BGO Casino.
 The Boss is a truculent, indulgent chap with a beefy bodyguard and a lavish lifestyle.
 He challenges players through his ‘Beat the Boss’ concept and appears all over BGO’s advertising promos.
 That includes a lavish UK TV campaign and loads of different angles on the BGO site itself.
 It’s not subtle.
 Some people will love it, some people will run a mile.
 But does BGO have depth beyond the flashy exterior?

-The Boss is about as conspicuous a mascot as any online casino has employed.
+As many of you will now The Boss, Verne Troyer past away on the 21st April 2018.
+He was the face of BGO under The Boss casino campaign.
+The BGO Boss is about as conspicuous a mascot as any online casino has employed.
 He features heavily in all promotional campaigns, fronts his own section of the site and is generally the glue that binds the BGO brand.
 The ‘Boss’s Promotions’ page is where you’ll find all the latest BGO treats, all laid out in a series of thumbnails featuring his impressive range of facial expressions.
 This is an online casino that’s created a strong brand and isn’t shooting for a traditionalist audience.
-If we told you that Paris Hilton once appeared on the site too, you’d understand what we mean.
+The tagline “BGO Beat the Boss” is marketing genius!

 None of this is necessarily to the detriment of the site.
 It’s a bit wacky but it’s all well humoured.
-Looking beyond the brash banners, there’s an orderly, well designed site at the heart of BGO.
+Looking beyond the brash banners, there’s an orderly, well designed site at the heart of BGO Casino.
 Where needed, they’ve stripped down the visuals and made pages look a little more minimalist.
-The games grid features familiar thumbnails atop a white background.
+The game’s grid features familiar thumbnails atop a white background.
 There are some nice little design touches such as the casino images that pop up when you hover over one of the top menu choices.
 Even the loyalty store is a bit different.
 When you click to access it, some sliding doors open giving the impression of a real shop.
 These are little flourishes but they do make a difference.
 Overall, the site is a bit too busy and overly branded for my eyes but there is plenty of substance behind the style.

 We’re not quite so keen on the top menu.
 It has three sections that overlap with one another: ‘Casino’, ‘Vegas’ and ‘Games’.
 There is no explanation as to the difference between them, they all lead to a games grid.
-Roughly summarised, the ‘Casino’ section contains a mixture of slots and table games/poker; the ‘Vegas’ section is heavily focussed on slots only; and clicking on ‘Games’ only apparently takes you to an exclusive NetEnt section.
+Roughly summarised, the ‘Casino’ section contains a mixture of slots and table games/poker; the ‘Vegas’ section is heavily focussed on slots only, and clicking on ‘Games’ only apparently takes you to an exclusive NetEnt section.
 The separation seems a bit unnecessary though, especially as there are further sub categories to sift through.
 Each section links to the same promotions page.

 BGO’s welcome bonus has changed a lot over the months and years.
 It once featured a layered bonus package activated by your first deposit.
 When I registered, I was offered a boosted 1st deposit bonus when I failed to deposit straight away too.
 The ‘Boss’ emailed me within 24 hours and offered me what was (at the time) a ridiculously big 500% bonus with my first deposit.
 So, there’s my tip, consider sitting tight for a day or two before depositing and you might just get a little more for your money.
 That said, I’ve got no idea if the tip will still work given that the new BGO welcome is their simplest (and fairest yet).
 So don’t be holding me to account if the Boss’s email doesn’t land in your inbox.

-The BGO Mobile Casino
+BGO Casino Mobile

-Our BGO Casino Verdict
+BGO Casino Review